 By following the guidelines and intersections created by the rule of thirds, you can more easily create compositions that are asymmetric and much more dynamic.

-Now we've seen the rule of thirds in action in other artists' paintings, it's time to show you how you can use the rule of thirds to create your own artworks.
+Now we've seen the rule of thirds in action in other artists' paintings, it's time to show you how you can use the rule of thirds to create your own art.
 These three quick tutorials show you how the rule can be applied to a still life painting, an architectural drawing and a figure painting.

 Our first demonstration uses the rule of thirds to compose a still life painting.